xxyzz/WordDumb/docs/usage.rst

 .. code-block:: console

    $ calibre-debug -r WordDumb -- -h

-Set Word Wise language to Chinese on Kindle to view Wiktionary definition.
-WordDumb replaces the original Chinese Kindle Word Wise database file when the "Use Wiktionary defination" option is enabled for English books or creating Word Wise for non-English books.

 .. note::
    - Don't add soft hyphens to AZW3, AZW and MOBI books, it will cause the plugin to produce mediocre Word Wise and X-Ray files.